-Reinsurance payables refer to amounts owed to retrocessionaires other than deposits that are linked to the retrocession, but are not technical provisions.
-They include debtors to retrocessionaires that relate to ceded premiums.
+Reinsurance payables refer to amounts owed to retrocessionaires other than deposits that are linked to the retrocession, which are not considered in the technical provisions.
 They are generally measured at their nominal amount, i.e. the amount due on repayment.
 Due to their short-term nature, the nominal value is considered as a good proxy for the fair value within the materiality and proportionality principles.
 Reinsurance payables are measured at nominal value under FRS 101 and MVBS.